bhouston/fastify-file-router/README.md

 This Fastify plugin is inspired by the file based routers in Next.js and Remix.

-This allows you to specify all of your server routes using either filenames or a combination of filenames and nested directories.
+It allows you to specify all of your server routes using either filenames or a combination of filenames and nested directories.

 Supports both JavaScript and TypeScript (on Node 22+.)